How Does Hypnosis Work?

 Hypnosis is a natural state.

-- Fifteen percent of people is very responsive to hypnosis.
+- Fifteen percent of people are very responsive to hypnosis.

 - Children tend to be more susceptible to hypnosis.